Abhijith-P-B/amfoss-tasks/task-05/README.md

-#Task 5 : TimeTickQuiz CLI
+#"Task 5 : TimeTickQuiz CLI"

 A quiz game made specifically for people to know how stupid people really are.
 Once time runs out You're out!
 Powerded by the - Open Trivia DB API